zetamarkets/sdk/README.md

 If each call back polls relevant markets for the latest user order state (2 polls per market), you can easily hit rate limits.

-If `throttle` is set to `true`, in `Client.load`, then this timer allows users to batch client polling to the next timer interval (i.e. optimistically, 5 consecutive slot updates will only trigger 1 poll).
+If `throttle` is set to `true`, in `CrossClient.load`, then this timer allows users to batch client polling to the next timer interval (i.e. optimistically, 5 consecutive slot updates will only trigger 1 poll).

 Alternatively, `throttle` can be set to `false`, and `client.updateState` will be called on every margin account change and ensure you have the latest state at all times.